lucianonooijen/frontend-challenge/readme.md

 👤 **User story**

-	As user I want to be able to view how the sales of event organizers are doing so that I can determine whether they are improving over time or quite the opposite of that.
+	As user I want to be able to view how the sales of event organizers are doing so that I can determine how they are doing and whether or not they are living up to the expected ticket sales

 **Functional requirements**